earthboundkid/truthy/README.md

 truthy.Value(p) // false

 p = new(int)
-// truthy does not check value underlying pointer! truthy.Value(p) // true
+// Value does not check the underlying truthy value for a pointer! truthy.Value(p) // true
+// but ValueDeref does!
+truthy.ValueDeref(p) // false

 // Ever wish Go had ? : ternary operators?
 // Now it has a ternary function.